NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

 ###   ValueSet expand with 'is-a' filter operation

   This request is appropriate for NCI Thesaurus and finds the concept Lyase Gene and all of its descendants (children, grandchildren, etc.).

+The expected result will include C21282 (Lyase Gene) itself plus all its hierarchical descendants in the NCI Thesaurus, such as specific lyase gene types like ADCY5 Gene, PLCG1 Gene, and other enzyme genes classified under the Lyase Gene category.
 ```
   cat << EOF > parameters.txt
   {